rayytsn9/market-dynamics/README.md

 ## Status

-Current work is focused on constructing a literature-informed feature representation of the macro market and investigating whether unsupervised representation learning can recover meaningful market regimes.
+Current work is focused on constructing a literature-informed feature space and investigating statistical methods for learning latent macro market representations.